andris9/directmail/README.md

   * **recipients** (array) is an array of recipient e-mails.
 Put all `to`, `cc` and `bcc` addresses here.
   * **message** (string|buffer) is the RFC2822 message to be sent
   * **debug** (boolean) if set to true, all data about queue processing is printed to console

+### Check queue length

+You can check the count of unsent messages from the `.length` property of the directmail object

+    console.log(directmail.length); // nr of messages to be sent

+If you try to send a message with multiple recipients then every unique recipient domain counts as a different message.

+## Issues

 *Directmail* is very inefficient as it queues all e-mails to be sent into memory.
 Additionally, if a message is not yet sent and the process is closed, all data about queued messages are lost.
 Thus *directmail* is only suitable for low throughput systems, like password remainders and such, where the message can be processed immediatelly. *Directmail* is not suitable for spamming.